Mary Jane Kelly: 8 November

 13 Miller's Court.
 The murder of Mary Jane Kelly occurred within this single room on 9 November 1888.

 Barnett visited Kelly for the last time between 7 and 8 p.m. on 8 November.
-He found her in the company of a friend of hers named Maria Harvey.
-Barnett did not stay at the property for long and apologised for having no money to give her.
+He found her in the company of a friend named Maria Harvey.
+Barnett did not stay long and apologised for having no money to give her.
 Both he and Harvey left Miller's Court at about the same time.
-Barnett returned to his lodging house, where he played cards with other residents until falling asleep at about 12:30 a.m.
+Barnett returned to his lodging house, where he played cards with other residents until falling asleep at about 12:30 am.
 Shortly before Barnett left Miller's Court, Lizzie Albrook also visited Kelly.
-She later recollected that Kelly was sober, and one of the last things she had said to her was: "Whatever you do, don't you do wrong and turn out as I have."
-In the early evening, Kelly is known to have had one drink in the Ten Bells public house with a woman named Elizabeth Foster.
+She later recollected that Kelly was sober, and one of the last things she said to her was: "Whatever you do, don't you do wrong and turn out as I have."
+In the early evening, Kelly had one drink in the Ten Bells public house with a woman named Elizabeth Foster.
 Later that evening, Kelly was seen drinking with two acquaintances at the Horn of Plenty pub on Dorset Street.

-Fellow Miller's Court resident and prostitute, 31-year-old Mary Ann Cox, who described herself as "a widow and unfortunate", reported seeing Kelly returning home drunk and in the company of a stout, ginger-haired man, aged approximately 36, at 11:45 p.m.
-This man was wearing a black felt bowler hat, had a thick moustache, blotches on his face, and was carrying a can of beer.
+A fellow Miller's Court resident and prostitute, 31-year-old Mary Ann Cox, who described herself as "a widow and unfortunate", reported seeing Kelly returning home drunk and in the company of a stout, ginger-haired man, aged about 36, at 11:45 pm.
+He wore a black felt bowler hat, had a thick moustache, blotches on his face, and carried a can of beer.
 Cox and Kelly wished each other goodnight, with Kelly adding, "I am going to have a song."
 Kelly then entered her room with the man, who closed the door as Cox returned to her own lodgings at 5 Miller's Court.
 Kelly was then heard singing the song "A Violet from Mother's Grave."
-She was still singing when Cox left her lodgings at midnight, and when she returned approximately one hour later, at 1 a.m.
+She was still singing when Cox left her lodgings at midnight, and when she returned at about 1 a.m.
 (Note: A fellow Miller's Court resident, Catherine Pickett, also heard Kelly singing in the early hours of 9 November.
 Pickett later testified she had been irritated by Kelly singing the song "A Violet I Plucked from Mother's Grave When a Boy" at about 12:30 a.m., and had intended to knock on her door to complain, but that she had been dissuaded from doing so by her husband.)
-Elizabeth Prater resided in the room directly above Kelly.
-When she went to bed at 1:30 a.m., the singing had stopped.
+Elizabeth Prater, who lived in the room directly above Kelly, went to bed at 1:30 am, by which time the singing had stopped.